nikhilbhanu/dialogue/README.md

 ## Synopsis

 A sample application to explore the sound spatialiazation capabilities of the Web Audio API.
+Core logic can be found in spatial.js within public/javascripts folder.

 ## Installation